 More thorough health check

-- Trim their nails if they are longer than their fur.
+- Trim their nails, if they are longer than their fur (This doesn’t apply to breeds like the rex, where their fur is very short).

-You may feel guilty putting your rabbit through this and worry about losing their trust.
-This is very common in rabbit owners, but it is very important to still carry out regular health checks as you will feel much worse if your rabbit becomes sick from something you could of easily spotted or prevented happening.
+You may feel guilty putting your rabbit through health checks and worry about losing their trust.
+This is very common in rabbit owners, but it is very important to still carry out regular health checks, as you will feel much worse if your rabbit becomes sick from something you could of easily spotted or prevented happening.

-Always remember to praise your rabbit after you have completed your health check and give them a small bit of carrot or parsley as a treat.
-They will soon forgive you and you as a rabbit owner will feel much better knowing you are keeping them in tip top condition.
+- Always remember to praise your rabbit after you have completed the health check and give them one of their treats.
+They will soon forgive you and you as a rabbit owner, will feel much better, knowing you are keeping them in tip top condition.

 Cleaning their bottoms

-Never plunge into water as they could quickly die of shock.
-Always use damp cotton wool or tissues or sensitive baby wipes and clean the effected area only.
-Trimming long hair around this area helps to keep it clean.
+Never plunge a rabbit into water, as they can die of shock.
+Rabbits should not be bathed, unless in extreme cases advised by your rabbit savvy vet.
+All you need to do is use either damp cotton wool or tissues or sensitive baby wipes and clean the effected area only.
+Trimming long hair around this area, helps to keep it clean.
 Vaseline & sudocrem help with preventing urine stained skin becoming inflamed and infected.
+A wire comb is also very helpful for removing soiled fur.

 You also need to clean their scent glands.
-To do this gently use a damp cotton bud to effectively clean out the glands.
+To do this use a damp cotton bud, to gently clean out the glands.

 Handy health check items to have